 6. Running Vacation

 I saved my favorite gift idea for last.
 Wouldn’t your favorite runner love to pick the brain of elite runners and their coaches, run gorgeous trails, eat amazing food, have their form evaluated by the best of the best, and get racing and nutrition advice?
 Yes, yes they would.
 Get them the gift of a Zap Endurance Running Vacation.
-I attended their running retreat in Blowing Rock this past June after eyeing their camps for years and I LOVED IT SO MUCH.
+I attended their running retreat in Blowing Rock a few years ago after eyeing their camps for years and I LOVED IT SO MUCH.
 You can read about my experience here.
 They have people come from all over the US and world to attend their camps, and I’m lucky it’s so close to me.
 It really does feel like a vacation – I left feeling so refreshed and relaxed.

 What’s the best running-related gift you’ve ever received??